MD2Korg/software.md2k.org/content/howto/mPerf/field-managers.md

 2) When prompted, enter the appropraite User ID and password for the user and tap *Login*.

+3) Select the appropriate config file from the list.

-3) After logging in, check to make sure all apps are installed and up-to-date by following the steps below.
+4) After logging in, check to make sure all apps are installed and up-to-date by following the steps below.

 ## <a name="updateapps"></a>How to Install/Update Apps